PERSPECTIVE

 Chinese seal tradition recognizes several categories, each with its own cultural function:

 The Name Seal (名章) is the most personal and the most common.
-It is the one that MingShu generates for every user — a digital name seal rendered in traditional seal script (篆书), using the same visual conventions that have governed seal carving for three millennia.
+It is the one that MingShu generates for every user — a digital name seal in the vermilion square-chop form, with your characters set in a brush-style display face for clarity at stamp scale.
+That differs from a hand-carved stone seal cut in seal script (篆书), though the red-field ritual and the sense of “mark of self” follow the same lineage.

 Why Is Seal Script the Oldest Living Font?